zktx-io/eliza-notary/README.md

 Secure Audit Master leverages the AI agent eliza to automatically perform the following tasks:

-+ Code Audit:
+- Code Audit:
   Analyzes the project’s source code (e.g., smart contract code) and test result files to detect security vulnerabilities, errors, and potential improvements.
-+ Issue Summary:
+- Issue Summary:
   Aggregates all comments within an issue and generates a summarized report that helps collaborators quickly understand the core discussion points.
-+ Model Selection Options:
+- Model Selection Options:
   Allows you to choose between AI models (e.g., openai or deepseek) via command-line options.

 ### Environment Variables and Inputs

 Required Environment Variables (typically set as Secrets):

-+ **GITHUB_TOKEN**: Required for GitHub API calls and posting comments on issues/PRs.
+- **GITHUB_TOKEN**: Required for GitHub API calls and posting comments on issues/PRs.
-+ **OPENAI_API_KEY**: API key for using the OpenAI model.
+- **OPENAI_API_KEY**: API key for using the OpenAI model.
-+ **DEEPSEEK_API_KEY**: API key for using the DeepSeek model.
+- **DEEPSEEK_API_KEY**: API key for using the DeepSeek model.

 Action Inputs:

-+ **project-path (required)**:
+- **project-path (required)**:
   The path to the project to be audited (e.g., ./my_project).
+- **character-path (optional)**:
+  The path to the character configuration file for the AI agent (used for custom character settings).

 ### Example Workflow File